Foster Care Guide vs Hiring a Family Lawyer in Malta

 If you are at the beginning of your journey and want to understand how fostering and adoption work in Malta before you commit time and money, start with the Maltese Alternative Care Roadmap.
 It covers the institutions, the assessment process, the financial support, and the practical steps that a lawyer cannot help you with because they are not legal questions — they are preparation questions.

-When the court gets involved, get a lawyer.
+When the court gets involved, seek case-specific legal advice.
 Until then, get informed.

 Get Your Free Malta — Quick-Start Checklist